 Lastly, you must actually create a plan.
 Who should be responsible for hiring a placement?
 What should be the salary range?
 Who will oversee that employee on a regular basis?
 What is the source of funding for salaries?
 Are multiple hires needed?
 Effective business succession planning requires a focus on both information and logistics.

 More Business Succession Planning Tips

 Every business is unique, so every business succession plan must be as well.
 Consult with an attorney to review your plan and identify any missing pieces.
-Make sure proper legal instruments are in place to launch the plan, when needed.
+Make sure proper legal instruments are in place to launch the plan when needed.
 Discuss your plan with anyone who may be impacted by your decisions or who may bear responsibilities.
-With a well thought out business succession plan, your business can continue to thrive after loss of your leadership and will hopefully carry on through multiple generations to come.
+With a well-thought-out business succession plan, your business can continue to thrive after the loss of your leadership and will hopefully carry on through multiple generations to come.